Yenepoya University

-Yenepoya University is a private deemed-to-be university located in Deralakatte, Mangaluru, Karnataka, India.
-It was granted deemed university status in 2008 by the University Grants Commission (UGC), bringing together several pre-existing institutions under a unified academic framework.
-The oldest of these is the Yenepoya Dental College, established in 1992.
+Yenepoya University is a private deemed-to-be university in Deralakatte, Mangaluru, Karnataka, India.
+It was granted deemed-to-be university status by the University Grants Commission (UGC) in 2008.
+The university consists of several constituent institutions, the oldest of which is the Yenepoya Dental College, established in 1992.

 The university comprises a range of constituent colleges offering programs in disciplines such as Medicine, Dentistry, Allied Health Sciences, Physiotherapy, Pharmacy, Nursing, Ayurveda, Homeopathy, Naturopathy, Engineering, and Arts, Science, Commerce, and Management.

 Yenepoya (Deemed to be University) has been recognized by University Grants Commission, New Delhi, India under 3(A) of the UGC Act, 1956 and received NAAC Grade " A+".